malloydata/malloy/docs/_src/language/sql_blocks.md

 ;;
 ```

-## Explores from SQL Blocks
+## Sources from SQL Blocks

-Explores can be created from a SQL block, e.g.
+Sources can be created from a SQL block, e.g.

 ```malloy
 --! {"isRunnable": true, "showAs":"json", "runMode": "auto", "size": "large" }